Graduate Courses

 Instructor: Balkwill, S.

-Course Description: Seminar, three hours.
+Seminar, three hours.
 Preparation: reading knowledge of classical Chinese.
 Selected readings from religious traditions of China, with introduction to different disciplinary approaches, secondary scholarship, and research methodology.
 Topics rotate among chronological periods and major religious traditions.
 May be repeated for credit with consent of instructor.
-In Progress grading (credit to be given only on completion of course 285B).
+Letter grading.

 Seminar: Sem 1